Missouri Sales Tax

 The frequency with which you need to file will be based on the total amount of tax you collect over a given period.
 Regulations require:

-• Annual filing for tax liability of less than $100 per quarter
+• Annual filing for tax liability of less than $200 per month

-• Quarterly filing for tax liability of more than $100 per quarter but less than $500 per month
+• Quarterly filing for tax liability $200 per month but less than $500 per month

-• Monthly filing for tax liability more than $500 per month but less than $15,000 per month
+• Monthly filing for tax liability of $500 per month or more

-• Quarter-monthly filing for tax liability above $15,000 per month
+• Quarter-monthly filing for certain tax liability if assigned by the Department of Revenue

 PeriodDue Date